SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 Umm...
 Yes!
 We're green all day.
 But best of all, the tests confirm we're using the correct URL and HTTP method when we call GitHub.

 But...
-What if we actually wanted to call GitHub *more* that just once?
+What if we actually wanted to call GitHub *more* than just once?
 Or... we wanted to assert that it was not called at all?
 PHPUnit has us covered.
 There are a handful of other methods we can call.
 For example, change `once()` to `never()`.